crywink/BlackHub/README.md

 # BlackHub
-A command line framework for Roblox! :)
+An expandable single-script command line framework for Roblox.

-Designed to be extremely easy to use.
+- Supports argument types (player, string, integer, bool, float)

-View it in action: https://i.gyazo.com/f277ee93c83d61cc4881c6cb937f08ee.mp4
+- Tips on commands and arguments as you're typing.